 Richelson, who owns the properties from 519 to 525 Kaighn

-street, shuddered as they saw a brick wall, weakened by the intense
+the street, shuddered as they saw a brick wall, weakened by the

-heat, totter and sway.
-Before the firemen on the smaller roof below
+intense heat, totter and sway.
+Before the firemen on the smaller roof

-and the deafening thud of the brocks as they landed on the roof where
+firemen and the deafening thud of the brocks as they landed on the

 the full weight of the brocks struck the roof, it caved in forming a

 gaping hole.
 The firemen were literally swept into the opening.